 and thus these souls who have, precociously, reached the true life do not, among themselves, find places high or low without some cause.

-Now Saint Bernard has baldly said it: the infants are, through no merit of their own, più e meno eccellenti.
+Now Saint Bernard has baldly uttered the concerning fact: the infants are, through no merit of their own, più e meno eccellenti.

 One last time, più e meno is the herald of difference, as it was in the first terzina of Paradiso.
 Now it ushers in a passage that offers the poem’s last use of diversamente, its last use of differente, and its last use of differire: